Fort Bend County assistance programs.

 The homeless prevention program also provides referrals to case/care management services.
 This may include debt reduction programs, housing search/placement, free legal services and advice, and even credit repair counseling.

-All churches have free vouchers to local St. Vincent de Paul's thrift stores where low income families, including children, can receive furniture, clothing and more.
+All churches have free vouchers to local St. Vincent de Paul's thrift stores where low income families, including children, can receive furniture, free clothing and more.
 The main address is 410 Clay Street, Richmond, Texas 77469.
-While all resources are very limited, call (281) 238-0991, or find more information.
+While all resources are very limited, call (281) 238-0991, or find more information on St. Vincent de Paul Fort Bend County assistance programs.

 Rosenberg - Richmond Helping Hands, Inc. (phone (281) 232-4904) will assist people in need of help in Fort Bend County who are in an emergency or short term crisis situation.
 Areas of service that are covered by this agency include the provision of free food, new or gently worn clothing, utility and air conditioning bill assistance, prescription medicine assistance, and extensive referral capability to federal government and Texas programs.

-The Salvation Army also has a local operation.
+The Salvation Army also has a local operation and multiple Thrift Stores and social service centers.
 Call them at (281) 207-2500.
-This non-profit offers financial assistance and money for paying rent expenses, mortgage, utilities and electric bills, electricity, as well as offering groceries and food vouchers to those in need of help.
+This non-profit offers financial assistance and money for paying rent expenses, mortgage, utilities and electric bills.
+The Fort Bend Salvation Army also is offering free groceries and food vouchers to those in need of help.
 The agency provides only one form of assistance at a time to those in need.

-While financial assistance may be offered in limited quantities for Fort Bend and Richmond Texas families, the agency also focuses on offering other support such as food, clothing, and holiday assistance.
+While financial assistance may be offered in limited quantities for Fort Bend and Richmond Texas families, the agency also focuses on offering other support such as food, free hot meals clothing, and holiday assistance.
+This includes free Christmas toys or food baskets as well as a free school supply giveaway.
 Case managers from the Salvation Army will do their best in helping people apply for help, or they will direct individuals to other local assistance programs.
 Read more Fort Bend Salvation Army.

 Probably the leading agency to talk to for help is the Fort Bend County Social Services.
 Call them at (281) 403-8050.
 The government agency assists those who have emergency needs.
-They provide help with food and groceries, rent or mortgage payments, prescription medications, pauper burials, and holiday assistance as well.
+They provide help with food and groceries, rent or mortgage payments, prescription medications.
+There is also financial aid to pay for pauper burials or cremations and holiday assistance as well.
 One focus is on assisting city of Richmond and families across the county with avoiding homelessness.
 Also apply for federal government programs such as Medicaid and food stamps at the social service office.
-Continue more information.
+Continue with public assistance Fort Bend County.

 East Fort Bend Human Needs Ministry, Inc. is a non-profit that provides financial assistance and grants towards paying rent, mortgage, or utility and cooling bills.
 Assistance provided only once in calendar year to low income and others in need.
 In addition they run a food pantry and thrift shop.